HotAndCold245/Hidden-Grotto/README.md

 ```

 # Feedback
-If there are any issues, you can submit an issue on the repository or try the official Obsidian discord server in the #theme-dev channel.
+If there are any problems, you can submit an issue on the repository or try the official Obsidian discord server in the #theme-dev or #appearance channel.

 # Changelog
-##### V1.2.7
+##### V1.2.8
 - Fixed properties view in right sidebar
 - Fixed tag and link visibility within headers
 - Removed scrollbars from mobile settings tabs
 - Changed tab header appearance
-- Added presets - Absol, Alola, Calyrex, Lucario, Meloetta, Skeledirge, Zacian
+- Added presets - Absol, Alola, Calyrex, Lucario, Meloetta, Rayquaza, Skeledirge, Swampert, Zacian
 - Removed presets - Rivals, Gardevoir, Wattrel, Zygarde